vibe-io/cdk-extensions/src/glue-tables/README.md

   - [SesLogsTable](#SesLogsTable)
   - [WafLogsTable](#WafLogsTable)

-## Common Settings
+### Usage
+These tables all expect input from S3_buckets.
+By default, for each service in the **AwsLoggingStack**, a Glue crawler performs an ETL process to analyze and categorize the stored data and store the associated metadata in the AWS Glue Data Catalog.
+All fields are represented, with handling for nested data as structs.

+For each service, projections are configured where necessary and tables constructed to patterns expected for that service, including any necessary SerDe Info.

+Several default named **Athena** queries are defined using the **cdk_extensions/athena** module that aid in improving the security posture of your AWS Account.
+These named queries have been defined for each AWS service.

-### Required Parameters
+#### Required Parameters
 These constructs are intended to be used internally by the **AwsLoggingStack**.
 If using them directly, requires:
 - **bucket**: An [AWS S3 iBucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.IBucket.html)
 representing the s3 bucket logs are stored in
 - **database**: A **cdk-extensions/glue** `Database` to create the table in.

-These tables all expect input from S3_buckets.
-By default, for each service in the **AwsLoggingStack** a Glue crawler performs an ETL process to analyze and categorize the stored data and store the associated metadata in the AWS Glue Data Catalog.

-For each service, projections are configured where necessary and tables constructed to patterns expected for that service, including any necessary SerDe Info.

-Several default named queries are defined that aid in improving the security posture of your AWS Account.
-These default named queries have been defined for each AWS service.
+### About ETL
+ETL stands for **E**xtract, **T**ransform, **L**oad.
+Data is *extracted* from the service logs by the Glue crawler, and *transformed* to a proper schema and format for *loading* into a Glue table.

 ## AlbLogsTable
 ### Usage